LEMOYNE ATTORNEY REPRESENTING ASSAULT AND BATTERY DEFENDANTS

 Obviously, an assault or aggravated assault conviction needs to be avoided.
 But where can you find the legal help you may need?

 CHARGED WITH ASSAULT?
-CONTACT ATTORNEY R. DAVIS YOUNTS
+CONTACT ATTORNEY R. DAVIS YOUNTS IN LEMOYNE

 If you are charged with assault or with aggravated assault, Lemoyne criminal defense lawyer R. Davis Younts can offer you sound legal advice, craft an effective defense on your behalf, and bring your assault or aggravated assault case to its best possible conclusion.